webappio/docs/api/010_ci_jobs.md

 The `calculated_status` of a CI job is one of the following:

 - `NEW` for pending jobs
-- `JOB_ERROR` for jobs that have had an internal while initializing (e.g., internal errors in Layer occurred when starting this run)
+- `JOB_ERROR` for jobs that have had an internal while initializing (e.g., internal errors in webapp.io occurred when starting this run)
 - `BAD_LAYERFILE` for jobs that had an invalid Layerfile
 - `STARTING_RUNNERS` means that runners are in the process of being started for this job.
 - `FAILURE` means that at least one runner failed (some instruction for that runner is red) - again, there can be multiple Layerfiles per repository and if either fails.